linappleii/linapple/Readme.md

 #### LOAD file

-Load a file, usually a text file, into memory.
+Load an Applesoft or Integer BASIC file into memory.

 #### LIST

-List the current program in memory.
+List the current BASIC program in memory.

 ## Other
 This fork is far from perfect, and has not been tested extensively.
 The main purpose is to allow users to set up custom